madfam-io/plinto/compliance/policies/information-security-policy.md

 ---

-*This Information Security Policy establishes the foundation for Plinto's security governance and SOC2 compliance framework.
+*This Information Security Policy establishes the foundation for Janua's security governance and SOC2 compliance framework.
 Regular review and updates ensure continued effectiveness and alignment with business objectives.*